PhysChoreo: Physics-Controllable Video Generation with Part-Aware Semantic Grounding: Method

-\textbf{Physics-Editable Dynamics.} We introduce an editable guide for MPM~\cite{jiang2016material} and Rigid~\cite{muller2020detailed} simulations that supports temporal control.
-Specifically, we maintain the physical properties of each object in the scene.
-The corresponding properties, including constitutive parameters like Young's modulus and density, external force fields like gravity and wind, and object momentum like velocity, can be controlled individually.
-To maintain physical plausibility under non-steady states, we apply continuity constraints to transitions and limit extreme values.
+Thus edits are temporally continuous, and the shared scale $s$ preserves relative stiffness.
 This makes simulation both flexible and stable, achieving fine-grained control without resetting the scene.
 Through this temporal control, we can create diverse yet physically realistic visual effects.
 For example, by eliminating the density of internal particles, we can achieve hollow or deflating; by controlling the force field on different objects, we can achieve counter-intuitive motion or bullet time; and by changing the material model, we can achieve transformation.
 All dynamic behaviors can be applied temporally, providing precision, controllability, and diversity for dynamics.

 \textbf{Video Generation.} Given the input image and text prompt, we first use Dust3r~\cite{wang2024dust3r} to estimate the positions and scales of all the objects in the scene, initializing the spatial information via point cloud reconstruction and part-level physics prediction.
 Considering that the reconstructed points primarily lie on the surface of objects, volumetric completion is required to obtain a solid representation for physical simulation.
 To this end, we employ a surface-to-interior propagation algorithm to generate particles for filling the interior of objects, which ensures seamless transitions from surface to interior.
 To assign the physical properties for filled points, we identify each interior particle's nearest surface particle using a k-nearest neighbors search and directly inherit the surface particle's properties to it.
 This process ensures seamless material transitions from object boundaries to interior volume during simulation.
 Finally, we use physics-editable simulators to produce point cloud motion trajectories, which are fed to a pre-trained video model~\cite{wan2025wan} as conditions to generate videos with physical realism.